Algorithmic Stability in Fair Allocation of Indivisible Goods Among Two Agents: Approximate-Stability in Fair Allocation of Indivisible Goods

 The general characterization result for PMMS allocations presented here will be useful in the next section to design an approximately-stable algorithm that produces a PMMS and PO allocation for the case of two agents.
 Additionally, we also believe that the result might potentially be of independent interest.

-For an agent $\ell\in[n]$, a set $Q \subseteq \mathcal{G}$, and a set $S \subseteq Q$, the result uses a notion of rank of $S$, denoted by $r_\ell^Q(S)$, and defined as the number of subsets of $Q$ that have value at most $v_i(S)$.
+For an agent $\ell\in[n]$, a set $Q \subseteq \mathcal{G}$, and a set $S \subseteq Q$, the result uses a notion of rank of $S$, denoted by $r_\ell^Q(S)$, and defined as the number of subsets of $Q$ that have value at most $v_\ell(S)$.
 More formally,

-Although we were not initially aware of the use of rank in the fair division literature, it turns out that it has been considered previously. \citet{rama13} considered it (in particular, according to our notation, they talk about $r_\ell^{\mathcal{G}}(S)$) in the context of fair division among two agents who have a strict preference orders over the subsets of $\mathcal{G}$, and one of their results is a slightly weaker (since they assume a strict order over subsets of $\mathcal{G}$ which is not assumed in this paper) version of the $n=2$ case of the theorem below \cite[Thm.\ 1(2)]{rama13}.
+The notion of rank has been previously considered in the fair division literature by \citet{rama13}.
+In particular, according to our notation, they talk about $r_\ell^{\mathcal{G}}(S)$ in the context of fair division among two agents who have a strict preference orders over the subsets of $\mathcal{G}$, and one of their results is a weaker (since they assume a strict order over subsets of $\mathcal{G}$ which is not assumed here) version of the $n=2$ case of the theorem below \cite[Thm.\ 1(2)]{rama13}.

-\begin{theorem} Given an instance with $m$ indivisible goods and $n \geq 2$ agents with additive valuation functions, an allocation $A = (A_1, \cdots, A_n)$ is a pairwise maximin share allocation if and only if $\forall i \in [n], \forall j \in [n]$, and $K_{ij} = A_i \cup A_j$,
+\begin{theorem} Given an instance with $m$ indivisible goods and $n \geq 2$ agents with additive valuation functions, an allocation $A = (A_1, \ldots, A_n)$ is a pairwise maximin share allocation if and only if $\forall i \in [n], \forall j \in [n]$, and $K_{ij} = A_i \cup A_j$,

 \end{theorem}

 Before we present a formal argument to prove this theorem, we present a brief overview.
 Overall, the proof uses some observations about the ranking function.
 In particular, for a set $Q$ and $S \subseteq Q$, one key observation is that the rank of $S$ is high enough (more precisely, greater than $2^{|Q|- 1}$) if and only if the value of this set is at least half that of $Q$.
 Once we have this, then the proof essentially follows by combining it with a few other observations about the ranking function and some simple counting arguments.